gijit/gi/README.md

 Compared to defining and then calling a new closure, boxing and unboxing is 100x faster.

+e) join of strings:

+table.concat({"a", "b", "c"}, ",")

+f splitting strings, see string:split(sep)

+NB: Lua has a limit of a few thousand return values.

 # origin

 Author: Jason E. Aten